StaticMania/keep-vue/content/docs/components/button-group.md

 ---
-  title: 'Button Group'
+title: "Button Group"
-  description: 'The Buttons component in the Keep Vue offers a variety of button types, sizes, and states to meet your design needs.
-With options for icons and destructiveness, you can create visually appealing and functional buttons for your product.'
+description: "The Buttons component in the Keep Vue offers a variety of button types, sizes, and states to meet your design needs.
+With options for icons and destructiveness, you can create visually appealing and functional buttons for your product."
 ---

 ## Default Button Group